willbushie/CalculatorWebApp/README.md

 - How to add images to a README (.md file).
 - How to place an image in a `<button>`.
 - Styling can take a very long time if you don't have a lot of previous experience.
 CSS is dense.
+- How classes work in JavaScript & a bit of practice with inheritance.
 -

 ## Contact